Sabihashaik/Sabihashaik/README.md

 ## Hi there 👋, I'm Sabiha Shaik!
-#### An Incoming MS in Computer Science and Engineering Student, Android App Developer, UI/UX Developer and maker for social good!
+#### An MS in Computer Science and Engineering Student specializing in Artificial Intelligence.
+I'm interested in Mobile app development, AR/VR/MR and security!

  ### What I'm doing:

-- 👯 I’m looking to collaborate on Android apps and conference events
+- 👯 I’m looking to collaborate on conference events
 - 📫 How to reach me: sabiha.shaik121@gmail.com
 - ⚡ Fun fact: I'm a Gold Microsoft Learn Student Ambassador.
 Love spreading knowledge and teaching others!
 I also believe accessibility should always be built in and not bolted in!